ebrahimhamidi/FastFloodMonitoringTool-FFMT/README.md

 # FastFloodMonitoringTool-FFMT
-You can access the app using the following link: https://turnkey-aleph-386916.projects.earthengine.app/view/geefastfloodmonitoring
+You can access the FFMT App using the following link: https://turnkey-aleph-386916.projects.earthengine.app/view/geefastfloodmonitoring

 This App provides intuitive web-based visualization tools to facilitate easy assessment of flood extents.